Hal Wootten: Later career

 Wootten has been involved in the Royal Commission into Aboriginal Deaths in Custody, and the Australian Conservation Foundation, as its president, among other causes.

 Between 1984 and 1986, Wootten served as the chairman of the Australian Press Council.
 Following Rupert Murdoch's takeover of The Herald and Weekly Times and a decision from the 15-member council against calling on the Commonwealth Government for an independent tribunal to vet proposed media takeovers and in light of the council's failure to object to Murdoch's control of 70% of Australia's print media and the sense that both of these events were wrong and unjust, Wootten resigned in protest, alongside John Lawrence, a former federal president of the Australian Journalists Association.

 Honours

 In 1990 Wootten was appointed Companion of the Order of Australia (AC) for "service to human rights, to conservation, to legal education and to the law".
 In 1994, Wootten was awarded an honorary LL.D. in recognition for his services to the law and the UNSW Faculty of Law.

-Personal life
+Personal life and death

 Wootten was married three times.
+His first wife was Dorothy Adam, with whom he had four children; they separated in the early 1970s.
+In 1976 he married Jane Mathews (1940–2019) who was judge in the District, Supreme, and Federal Courts.
+After that marriage also ended in divorce, in 1991 he married Gillian Cowlishaw, a professor of anthropology at the University of Sydney.

-His third wife was Gillian Cowlishaw, a Professor of Anthropology at the University of Sydney.
-Her particular research interests involve Aboriginal Australians.
-He died on 27 July 2021 at the age of 98.
+Wootten died on 27 July 2021 at the age of 98.
+He was survived by his wife, Gillian Cowlishaw.